SLAPaper/a1111-sd-webui-tome/README.md

 ## Changelog

+- 2023/08/14: This project is no longer needed since token merging is already included in latest A1111 WebUI.
 - 2023/05/14: Experimental support activating during **hires fix**!
 Requires my modified version to A1111 WebUI, which you can pull from [[*CLICK HERE*]](https://github.com/SLAPaper/stable-diffusion-webui.git).
 Otherwise I can't detect when the logic enter & exit hires pass.
 - 2023/05/13: Attach ToMe related settings into image generation infos, prompt paste parsing in the planning.